Joseph in Islam: Divine intervention

-Zulaikha, the wife of Al-'Aziz, rips the back of Joseph's shirt as they race one another to the door where her husband is waiting.
-She tries to blame Joseph, suggesting that he had attacked her, but Joseph's account of Zulaikha's attempted seduction is confirmed by a member of the household; Azīz believed Joseph and told his wife to beg forgiveness."
-The household member tells 'Aziz to check Joseph's shirt.
-If the front is torn, Joseph is guilty; if the back is torn, Zulaikha is guilty.
+Zulaikha, the wife of Al-'Aziz, rips the back of Yusuf's shirt as they race one another to the door where her husband is waiting.
+She tries to blame Yusuf, suggesting that he had attacked her, but Yusuf's account of Zulaikha's attempted seduction is confirmed by a member of the household; Azīz believed Yusuf and told his wife to beg forgiveness."
+The household member tells 'Aziz to check Yusuf's shirt.
+If the front is torn, Yusuf is guilty; if the back is torn, Zulaikha is guilty.
 The shirt is torn in the back, and 'Aziz reprimands his wife for lying.